jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ***

 As I mentioned, my favorite part of Marseille was the national park.
-I hiked through some trails where I was alone for close to 2 hours, but also got to swim in beaches were hundreds of people crowded around the crystal clear water.
+I hiked through some trails where I was alone for close to 2 hours, but also got to swim in beaches where hundreds of people crowded around the crystal clear water.

 ***